 A lecture and/or laboratory course offered at the discretion of the chemistry staff.
-The subject may be chosen from theoretical and/or practical, analytical, inorganic, physical, or organic chemistry.
-Available only to majors.
+The subject may be chosen from theoretical and/or practical, biochemistry, analytical, inorganic, physical, or organic chemistry.
+Available only to chemistry or biochemistry majors.

 Computer Science Courses (CSC)